 The Group manages financial risk relating to the operations through internal risk reports which analyse exposure by degree and magnitude of risk.
 These risks include market risk (including currency risk, interest rate risk and other price risk), credit risk and liquidity risk.
-The Group seeks to minimise the effects of these risks by using derivative financial instruments to hedge the risk exposures.
-The use of financial derivatives is governed by the Group's policies approved by the Audit Committee which provides written principles on foreign exchange risk, interest rate risk, credit risk, the use of financial derivatives and non derivative financial instruments and the investment in excess of liquidity.
+The Group has formulated policies approved by the Audit Committee which provides principles on foreign exchange risk, interest rate risk, credit risk, the use of financial derivatives and non derivative financial instruments and the investment in excess of liquidity.
 Compliance with policies and exposure limits is reviewed by the management on a continuous basis.